 Vice President for Student Experience

-In seeking an innovative, caring, and inspiring leader to serve as its first Vice President for Student Experience, Paul Quinn College is fulfilling its mission and its promise to the students it serves.
+Paul Quinn College is continuing its search for an innovative, caring, and inspiring leader to serve as its first Vice President for Student Experience.
+In doing so, the College is fulfilling its mission and its promise to the students it serves.
 The Vice President will be responsible for developing and implementing a vision for a comprehensive and coordinated approach to enhancing the student experience at the College in order to support student retention and success.
 Those who choose to become part of the College community value the mission of this unique institution.

-Paul Quinn College (PQC) has been widely recognized as one of the most innovative small colleges in America.
-Founded in 1872, by a group of African Methodist Episcopal Church preachers, PQC is a private, four-year, faith-based, liberal arts-inspired Historically Black College.
-Located in southern Dallas, the College proudly educates students of all races and socio-economic classes under the banner of the institutional ethos, WE over Me.
+Paul Quinn College (PQC), an emerging Hispanic-Serving Institution and a Historically Black College, has been widely recognized as one of the most innovative small colleges in America.
+Founded in 1872, by a group of African Methodist Episcopal Church preachers, PQC is a private, four-year, faith-based, liberal arts-inspired institution located in southern Dallas.
+The College proudly educates students of all races and socio-economic classes under the banner of the institutional ethos, WE over Me.
 Guided by its mission to create servant leaders and agents of change for the global marketplace, the College is committed to providing a quality education that addresses the academic, professional, and social development of students.

 The ideal candidate will be: experienced working with students or other youth from under-resourced and underrepresented communities; student-centered; compassionate; entrepreneurial; open to learning and growth; and a strong communicator and proven leader.
 To be successful in this essential role, the Vice President must be able to be genuine and authentic in interactions with students and other members of the College community, be prepared to directly engage in all aspects of the work that comprises the student experience, and truly care about the students and their futures.